This course requires 2 options.

 Field trips:

-Local trips within Auckland to collect data for geographic research and to consolidate geographic understanding in a specific context.
+Local trips within Auckland to consolidate geographic understanding in a specific context.

 Course Overview